Extraction & Files

 What Happens Behind the Scenes

-5. Value application (3-pass): Pass 1 resolves lookup field values to record IDs.
-Pass 2 updates related lookup records.
-Pass 3 updates the main record.
-All changes happen in a single transaction with rollback on error.
+- Value application (4-pass): Pass 1 resolves lookup field values to record IDs (batched by target object).
+Pass 2 updates related records via batch DML.
+Pass 3 updates the main record (reads the latest version, applies accepted values, single DML).
+Pass 4 inserts child records in bulk DML.
+All wrapped in a database savepoint with rollback on error.

 Tips for Best Results

-• If extraction is slow, try a faster model.
-Smaller models like GPT-4o Mini or Claude Haiku are faster and cheaper for simple documents.
+- •If extraction is slow, try a faster model.
+Smaller models are faster and cheaper for simple documents.

 File Types & Limits